kmwebnet/NXP-SE050-Test-PlatformSCP03/README.md

-# NXP SE050 Test-Get-Info
+# NXP SE050 Test-PlatformSCP03

-This communicates NXP SE050 secure chip from ESP32 and execute "get infos" sample code. it helps to make sure the connection between them.
+This communicates NXP SE050 secure chip from ESP32 and execute "get infos" sample code with transport encryption. it helps to make sure the connection between them.

 # Requirements